romana/rlog/README.md

                     environments that use systemd where access to the logs via their logging tools already gives you time stamps.
                     Default: No - meaning that time/date is logged.
-* RLOG_LOG_FILE:    Provide a filename here to determine where the logfile is written.
-By default (if this variable is not defined) the log output is simply written to stderr.
+* RLOG_LOG_FILE:    Provide a filename here to determine if the logfile should be written to a file, in addition to the output stream specified in RLOG_LOG_STREAM.
-                    Default: Not set - meaning that output goes to stderr.
+                    Default: Not set - meaning that output is not written to a file.
 * RLOG_LOG_STREAM:  Use this to direct the log output to a different output stream, instead of stderr.
-This accepts two different
+This accepts three values:
-                    values: "stderr" or "stdout".
-If a LOG file is defined via the RLOG_LOG_FILE variable then the output is sent to the file and the values of this variable is ignored.
+                    "stderr", "stdout" or "none".
+If either stderr or stdout is defined here AND a logfile is specified via RLOG_LOG_FILE then the output is sent to both.
                     Default: Not set - meaning the output goes to stderr.

 Please note!
 If these environment variables have incorrect or misspelled